Preinstalling the Oracle Cloud Development Kit

 The new stack appears in the Stack Details page.
 Resource Manager runs the Apply action on the new stack, starting the process to provision the instance.

 The new apply job is listed under Jobs.
 Monitor its status: "Succeeded" indicates that the job has completed.
-While the job runs, or after it completes, you can download its log file.
+While the job runs, or after it finishes, you can download its log file.

 Once the instance is provisioned (indicated by a "Succeeded" status for the apply job), installation of the development kit items begins.
 The installation process takes a few minutes.
 If you connect to the instance before the installation finishes, then a warning message indicates that the installation is still in process.
 Once the items are installed on the instance, you can immediately use them.